Revista CS en Ciencias Sociales

 Cartaphilus is a distinguished academic journal published by UNIV MURCIA, focusing on a multidisciplinary approach to the humanities and social sciences.
 Based in Spain, the journal aims to foster dialogue and collaboration among researchers, practitioners, and students in these fields.
 Although specific metrics like the impact factor and H-index are currently not available, Cartaphilus strives to be a vital resource for original research, innovative ideas, and critical discourse, contributing to the advancement of knowledge in the humanities.
 The journal is particularly valuable for scholars seeking an open platform for their work, as it emphasizes accessibility and inclusivity in scholarly communication.
 By bridging various disciplines and perspectives, Cartaphilus plays a crucial role in the academic landscape, encouraging new insights and enriching the scholarly community.

-Exploring the Dynamics of Society and Culture
+Exploring the Intersection of History and Society

 Gender and History